-Grade" system for my class.
-I unde t.
-D. # have been informed of the g the "Pass/Fail" grade system versus the traditional "Numerical restand the "Pass/Fail" grade earned will not be included in grade ank, but credit will be granted if the course is passed.
-I also made and documented to use the Pass/Fail system, I will not be system.
-I am requesting the "Pass/Fail" grad ing system be used in my advanced course(s) for the duration of the cour Student Signature/Date
+, I. D. #have been informed of the the "Pass/Fail" grade system versus the traditional "Numerical point average calculations for class ra stand the "Pass/Fail" grade earned will not be included in grade nk, but credit will be granted if the course is passed.
+I also ade and documented to use the Pass/Fail system, I will not be system.
+I am requesting the "Pace/Fail" gradin g system be used in my advanced course(s) rain requesting the Tassifati graun for the duration of the cour Student Signature/Date